Direct Selling: Bypassing the Middleman in Scotland

 How Does Direct Selling Benefit Consumers?

-It offers personalized service, cost savings, and a closer relationship between the seller and buyer.
+It offers personalised service, cost savings, and a closer relationship between the seller and buyer.
+Consumers benefit from direct communication, competitive pricing, and tailored service delivery.

 What Are the Challenges of Direct Selling?